breki/demeton/pomodoro-Demeton.md

 - implement parser for color scales
 - implement a parser for shading script

+## Sun 27.10.
+- Studying and experimenting with FParsec.
+Added some exploratory tests for it.

 ## Sat 26.10.
 - Started working on the shading script parser.
 - Switched to using concrete steps in `Demeton.Shaders.ShadingPipeline.ShadingStep`.